-When Trevor Chan's Seven Kingdoms came out in 1997, it took a lot of people by surprise, and was touted by many as the ?thinking man?s Warcraft.?
-The game features a great mix of activities that relied on building up towns, attracting new subjects, spying on neighbors and searching out enemy spies in your own ranks, and engaging in combat when necessary.
-Seven Kingdoms II: The Fryhtan War basically takes the original concepts and fine tunes them, adding a few nice touches here and there.
+When Trevor Chan's Seven Kingdoms came out in 1997, it took a lot of people by surprise, and was touted by many as the "thinking man's Warcraft".
+The game features a great mix of activities that revolve around building up towns, attracting new subjects, spying on neighbors and rooting out enemy spies in your own ranks, and engaging in combat when necessary.
+Seven Kingdoms II: The Fryhtan War basically takes the original concepts and fine-tunes them, adding a few nice touches here and there.
 Although more evolutionary than revolutionary, SK2 makes a great game even better, so much so that it more than deserves a spot in our hallowed Hall of Belated Fame. |

 Reviewed by: Underdogs